 - i) The patient's Australian Statistical Geography Standard (ASGS) Statistical Areas Level 2 (SA2) code is mapped to remoteness area. - ii) If the supplied SA2 code is missing or invalid, the patient's postcode of usual residence is used. - iii) If the postcode is missing or invalid, then the remoteness area of the hospital is used.
 The remoteness code of the hospital is based on the remoteness area of the Australian Bureau of Statistics (ABS) collection district within which the hospital is located. - e.
 Flagging episodes that are eligible for the radiotherapy adjustment.
-These are episodes where the patient is eligible if they have recorded a radiotherapy-related procedure as defined in Appendix B of the National Efficient Price Determination 2023-24. - f.
+These are episodes where the patient is eligible if they have recorded a radiotherapy-related procedure as defined in Appendix B of the National Efficient Price Determination 2024-25. - f.
 Flagging episodes that are eligible for the dialysis adjustment.
-These are episodes outside the specified dialysis AR-DRGs L61Z and L68Z, and have recorded a dialysis-related procedure as defined in Appendix C of the National Efficient Price Determination 2023-24. - g.
+These are episodes outside the specified dialysis AR-DRGs L61Z and L68Z, and have recorded a dialysisrelated procedure as defined in Appendix C of the National Efficient Price Determination 2024-25. - g.
 Flagging episodes that are eligible for the patient treatment remoteness adjustment.
 These are episodes where the hospital of treatment has a remoteness area of: - RA3 remote Australia - RA4 very remote Australia. - h.
 Flagging episodes that are eligible for the COVID-19 treatment adjustment.
-The first criteria are that in 2020-21 data, used in developing NEP23, these were episodes with diagnosis codes U07.1 and U07.2 under ICD-10-AM 11th edition.
-For 2023-24, under ICD-10-AM 12th edition, U07.12 and U07.2 apply instead.
-The second criterion is that the episodes have an AR-DRG that is listed in Appendix P of the National Efficient Price Determination 2023-24. - i.
-Flagging episodes eligible for the ICU adjustment.
-These are episodes that occur in hospitals identified by IHACPA as eligible for ICU adjustment as defined in Appendix D of
+The first criteria are that in 2021-22 data, used in developing NEP24, these were episodes with diagnosis codes no B34.2 and U07.1 or U07.2 under ICD-10-AM 11th edition.
+For 2024-25, under ICD-10-AM 12th edition, U07.12 and U07.2 apply instead.
+The second criterion is that the episodes have an AR-DRG that is listed in Appendix P of the National Efficient Price Determination 2024-25. - Flagging episodes eligible for the ICU adjustment.
+These are episodes that occur in hospitals identified by IHACPA as eligible for ICU adjustment as defined in Appendix D of the National Efficient Price Determination 2024-25 and have an AR-DRG not on the bundled ICU list (that is, not from MDC 15 for newborns and other neonates).